-SCA Design Process
+Design Process

 Evaluations confirm that overall stability of the SCA will be maintained during construction, operations, and post-closure.
-The data required to perform these evaluations were obtained through a variety of field and laboratory tests including:
+The data required to perform these evaluations were obtained through a variety of field and laboratory tests including the following:

-- approximately 180 cone penetration test locations to establish Solvay waste thickness in Wastebed 13 for the SCA settlement calculations; - approximately 60 borings (not including piezometer installations) to obtain samples for hundreds of index tests (e.g., moisture content, grain-size, Atterberg limits) and dozens of performance laboratory tests (i.e., strength and consolidation tests) to generate data for the SCA stability and settlement calculations; - approximately 50 piezometer installations to obtain water level data for use in the SCA stability and settlement evaluations; and - a 1-acre field settlement pilot study, which included installation of instruments (i.e., settlement plates, piezometers, and inclinometers), placement of 10 ft of fill material over the 1-acre area, and monitoring of the instrumentation, to obtain data for the SCA settlement evaluations.
+- Approximately 180 cone penetration test locations to establish thickness of the underlying Solvay waste for the SCA settlement calculations - Approximately 60 borings (not including piezometer installations) to obtain samples for hundreds of index tests (e.g., moisture content, grain-size, Atterberg limits) and dozens of performance laboratory tests (i.e., strength and consolidation tests) to generate data for the stability and settlement calculations - Approximately 50 piezometer installations to obtain water level data for use in the stability and settlement evaluations - A 1-acre field settlement pilot study, which included installation of instruments (i.e., settlement plates, piezometers, and inclinometers), placement of 10 ft. of fill material over the 1-acre area, and monitoring of the instrumentation, to obtain data for the settlement evaluations

-National experts used the results from these testing activities to understand how Wastebed 13 will perform under the full-scale SCA loading.
+The results from these tests were used to evaluate how Wastebed 13 will perform under fullscale SCA loading.
 These results included thickness and engineering properties of the Solvay waste contained within the wastebed, and the geometry and properties of the existing perimeter dikes.
-The results of these investigations, including data summary reports, are available in the public document repositories.

-Honeywell performed numerous detailed evaluations to develop an SCA design that will provide safe and protective containment of the material dredged as part of the Onondaga Lake remediation.
-In addition to the investigations and design evaluations, Honeywell will monitor the performance of the SCA during construction, operations, and post-closure.
+Honeywell performed numerous detailed evaluations to develop a design for the SCA that will provide safe and protective containment of the material dredged as part of the Onondaga Lake remediation.
+The composite liner system shown below will provide long-term isolation of the dredged sediment.
+Honeywell will monitor the performance of the SCA during construction, operations, and post-closure.